-- Process a zone text amendment to update the density bonus code sections in conformance with state law by 2024 and will consider the creation of a menu of incentives to help streamline the processing of density bonus projects - Promote the use of density bonus incentives through the City's website and through an updated Affordable Housing Brochure, which will be published by 2024.
+- Process a zone text amendment to update the density bonus regulationscode sections in conformance with Statestate aw.
+Consider additional by 2024 and will consider the creation of a menu of incentives beyond minimumto help streamline the processing of density bonus requirements.projects - Promote the use of density bonus incentives through the City's website and through an updated Affordable Housing Brochure, which will be published by 2023.
+2024.